LyubenDavidov/Split-Step-Fourier-Optical-Pulse-Propagation/README.md

 ## File Overview:

-`SSF_Propagation.py : Transform-limited optical pulse propagation in dispersive nonlinear medium.
+`SSF_Propagation.py` : Transform-limited optical pulse propagation in dispersive nonlinear medium.

-`SSF_Dependencies.py: Some functions calculating the gain of the SOA given the wavelength and the input power at the entrance.
+`SSF_Dependencies.py`: Some functions calculating the gain of the SOA given the wavelength and the input power at the entrance.
 (As per Smart Design Manual)

-`SSF_Laser_Sim.ipynb: Simulation of an FDML Laser - Work in progress...
+`SSF_Laser_Sim.ipynb`: Simulation of an FDML Laser - Work in progress...

 ## Authors: